-Now in eleventh grade, Nick has an IEP to address his social and behavioral special needs which are characteristic of high-functioning autism.
-He currently is attending classes in the morning only, so he is finished with his school day by lunchtime.
+Now in 12th grade, Nick appreciates having social and behavioral supports at school and attending school half days.
 In school, Nick is much better able to manage his attention issues when he is sufficiently interested in the classroom subject matter.
 While Nick enjoys good health, he does have a prosthetic eye.

 Nick continues to respond well to the stability, structure, emotional safety, and therapeutic supports in his current placement.
 Such supports help him stay on track.
 He is also beginning to share his feelings, emotions and daily experiences with his care providers.
 Nick has been appreciative of counseling in the past, and being willing to participate with him in family counseling during the transition into his new home could be an effective way for his adoptive folks to show their love and commitment to him.
 It would also let him know that they value using such resources to help family members deal with past hurts and make behavioral changes.